 I did a training course a few years ago where five of us oil and gas fitters from different firms were set the task of getting a pellet boiler fired-up.
-This rectangular lump of blue poo was marketed by a British company, who shall remain nameless, but I’ll give you a clue that it begins with the letter ‘B’.
+This rectangular lump of blue poo was marketed by a British company, who shall remain nameless, but I’ll give you a clue that it begins with the letter ‘B’ and rhymes with taxi.

 Between the five of us there existed a good century’s worth of knowledge and experience in boilers, both domestic and commercial, but this thing was like a science project gone horribly wrong.
 After twenty minutes of head scratching and button pushing, screens of nonsensical options, etc., etc., the mood turned from frustrated amusement to one of outrage.

 Really?
 Had we Britons gone from the Heath Robinson Mk1 derivative of Stephenson’s Rocket anthracite burner, to this over complicated box of bolts with all the user friendliness of the Large Hadron Collider at Cerne?!?!

 I think we peaked in engineering skill as a nation at around the same time we stopped shoving children up chimneys.
 Somebody must have pressed something right on that boiler, because it whined into life, briefly.
 A bit more tinkering got it making other noises.
 Then it started chuffing.

 A few seconds later, with a sound like the crump of distant artillery, it exploded.
 Thankfully the fireworks were confined within the casing, apart from the fireball that issued from the flue to outside to singe a passer-by.
 Smoke leaked from the steel panels in cloudy lines which sucked back in for another internal blast, then poured out again.